 Benefits of a Ductless Mini Split Air Conditioner

-Mini-splits that use ductless technology provide many advantages to homeowners and businesses.
-These include energy efficiency and temperature control for each room.
+Mini-splits that are ductless offer many advantages for homeowners and businesses, including energy efficiency and independent temperature control for rooms.
 They also require less maintenance and are simple to install.

-Ductless systems eliminate one of the biggest issues with traditional HVAC design namely ducts.
-They can help maintain a healthier indoor air quality by removing the channels for dust, dirt and other contaminants to circulate throughout a home or business.
+Ductless systems get rid of the biggest problem with traditional HVAC equipment design, which is, vents.
+They ensure healthy indoor air quality by removing pathways for dust, dirt and other pollutants to circulate through offices or homes.

 Cost

-The price of a mini split system that includes ductless will depend on its size and BTU output.
-For a basic model, you can expect to spend anywhere from $1200 to $1500.
-You can also choose models with high energy efficiency, which can lower the cost of your monthly bills and require less maintenance.
-This will ultimately save money over the long haul but it will also increase costs upfront.
+The cost of mini split systems that use ductless will depend on its size and BTU output.
+For a basic model you can expect to spend between $1200-$1500.
+You can also invest in a model with high energy efficiency, which will reduce your monthly costs and will require less maintenance.
+This will save you money over time however it will increase the upfront cost.

-Mini splits with ductless ducts are a great choice for rooms that don’t have ductwork, or are hard to cool, such as sunrooms, garages, home additions, basements, and attics.
-They’re also great for areas where ductwork is impossible or impractical to put in, like slab homes or older structures.
+Mini splits without ducts are a great choice for rooms that don’t have ductwork or are difficult to cool, like sunrooms, garages, basements, home additions and attics.
+They’re also great for places where ductwork is impossible or isn’t practical to put in, like slab homes or older structures.

-A ductless mini split can be installed by oneself However, we suggest enlisting the help of an experienced HVAC contractor.
-You will not only get a more efficient system, but you’ll also save money on installation.
-A professional will make sure the air conditioner is correctly installed and calibrated for maximum performance, and will consider the specific needs of your house.
+You can install a ductless mini split by yourself, but it is recommended to hire an HVAC contractor with experience.
+You’ll not only have an efficient unit and reduce the cost of installation.
+A professional will ensure that the air conditioner ductless is correctly installed and calibrated for maximum performance, and they’ll consider the specific requirements of your home.

-Another way to reduce your cost of ductless cooling is to look into rebates and financing options.
-Many local utility companies offer incentives to aid in reducing the initial cost of energy-efficient upgrades.
-In addition, many major home improvement retailers offer payment options, such as five percent off or two years with no interest on credit cards.
+Another way to cut down on cost of ductless air conditioning is by looking into rebates and financing options.
+Numerous local utility companies offer incentives that can help reduce the upfront costs of energy-efficient upgrades.
+In addition, many major home improvement retailers offer payment options like five percent off or two years of no interest on credit cards.

-A mini split ductless system is a wise investment for the long term.
-They’re much more energy efficient than traditional central air conditioners, and they perform just as well in the winter months as they do in summer.
-They do so by utilizing the same heat pump that works in the winter months to absorb warm air from outside and then deliver it into indoor air handlers.
+In the long run in the long run, a ductless mini split is an excellent investment for your home.
+They’re more efficient than traditional central air systems, and function just as well in the winter months as they do in summer.
+They do this by using the same heat pump that are used in winter months, to take in warm outside air and deliver it to indoor air handlers.

-They also have a higher SEER rating than window and central air conditioners, ranging from 18 to 30 SEER.
-They also don’t lose any energy because of leaks in the ducts, and they can be zoned.
-This further reduces energy bills.
-Contact us today to receive an estimate if interested in upgrading your cooling system to a mini split ductless.
+These air conditioners also come with a higher SEER rating that can range from 18 to 30 SEER.
+They don’t lose energy due to duct leaks, and they can be zoned.
+This can further lower energy bills.
+If you’re interested in upgrading your cooling to an ductless mini split contact us today to get an estimate.

 Installation

-Mini splits that have ductless systems are fairly simple to install, and they cause minimal disruption to your home.
-However, they do come with an initial cost that could be substantial depending on the type and size of unit chosen.
-It is recommended to get an air conditioning contractor perform a consultation and load calculation prior to installation to ensure you’re getting the best system for your needs.
-Comparing the hourly rates of contractors is essential as they could vary depending on the location.
+Mini splits with ductless are relatively easy to install and require minimal disruption to your home.
+However, they come with an initial cost that could be significant depending on the model and brand of the unit you choose.
+It is recommended to get an air conditioning contractor consult with you and perform a load calculation prior to installation to ensure that you’re getting the best system for your needs.
+Comparing the hourly rates of contractors is important as they can differ based on the location.

-Many ductless systems can provide heating and cooling and can help you save money by using federal tax credits and utility rebates.
-This means that you may be able to buy an air conditioner that is ductless today and begin saving on energy costs right away.
+Many ductless systems offer heating and cooling and you can save money by using federal tax credits and utility rebates.
+You may be able buy an AC ductless now and save on energy costs in the near future.

-Contrary to traditional HVAC equipment, which rely on a central HVAC system that is based on air conditioner or furnace, ductless split systems are designed to meet specific requirements.
-They are ideal for sunrooms and garages.
-They can also be used in older homes without ductwork, or to remodel existing homes.
+In contrast to traditional HVAC equipment that is based on a central system that includes a furnace and air conditioner mini-splits with ductless technology are designed to meet specific requirements.
+They are perfect for sunrooms and garages.
+They are also suitable for older homes with no ductwork, or in the process of renovating existing homes.

-A ductless mini-split system consists of one or more indoor air handlers that are mounted on the wall which connect to an external unit by a set of tubing that allow chemical refrigerant to transfer heat between the units.
-These indoor air handlers have fans that circulate cool air over the evaporator coils.
-The refrigerant absorbs heat from the air and carries it outdoors where the air is heated before being returned to your home.
+A ductless mini-split system consists of one or more indoor air handlers that are mounted on the wall that connect to an outside unit by a set of tubing that allow the chemical refrigerant to transfer heat between the units.
+These indoor air handlers use fans to blow cool air over the coils that evaporate.
+The refrigerant takes heat from the air and then carries it outside where the air is heated.

-A ductless system can allow you to cool various areas of your home using up to eight indoor air handlers.
-Every family member can have an individual zone that is set according to their preference for temperature without compromising on the other members of their household.
+A ductless system lets you to cool different areas of your home with up to eight indoor air handlers.
+This means that each family member can have their own space that’s set to their ideal temperature, without having to compromise with the other members of the household.

 Energy Efficiency

-Mini splits using ductless systems are more efficient than traditional HVAC systems.
-They feature advanced features, such as inverters, which allow them to alter the compressor speed based on the cooling load.
-This lets them use a lot less energy, and decrease your energy consumption.
+Mini splits that use ductless systems are more efficient in energy use than traditional HVAC systems.
+They feature advanced features, such as inverters, which enable them to control the speed of the compressor based on the cooling load.
+This lets them use a lot less energy and lower your energy costs.

-Another key feature of mini splits ductless is their ability to eliminate humidity from the air.
+The ability of mini-splits made of ductless to eliminate humidity is a key feature.
 Conventional AC systems rely on fossil fuels that create indoor humidity, however, ductless units are entirely electric and don’t add humidity.
-This can make a big difference in your home’s comfort and indoor air quality.
+This can make a massive difference in the quality of your living space and the indoor air quality.

-Mini splits that have ductless systems also have advanced filters that can capture dust, allergens, bacteria and dust as well as other particles.
-This can help keep your home clean.
-They can filter out smells, which is ideal for people with sensitive noses.
+Mini splits with ductless filtration also have advanced filtration, which can capture smoke, dust orders, allergens bacteria, and other particles to keep your home clean.
+They can also filter out odors, which is great for people with sensitive noses.

-Mini-splits with no ductwork are typically preferred for homes that have limited space.
+Mini-splits with no ductwork are typically preferred for homes with limited space.
 They’re also more affordable than central HVAC systems and can be eligible for tax rebates or credits.

-The ductless air conditioner draws air from outside through an exterior unit, which is mounted on the ceiling or wall of your house.
-The system sends the air to one or more air handlers in which the refrigerant removes heat from the air.
-This process is the same as a traditional air conditioning system, and it uses far less energy than furnaces that use combustible fuel to generate heat.
+The ductless air conditioner draws air from the outside via an exterior unit mounted on the ceiling or on the wall of your home.
+The system then sends the air to one or more of the interior air handlers where a refrigerant can be used to extract heat from the air.
+This process is the same as a traditional air conditioning system, and it uses far less energy than furnaces that use combustible fuel to create heat.

-Air handlers can be connected to up to eight indoor units within a ductless home system permitting multiple temperature zones.
-This gives you the freedom to set the temperature you want in each room, allowing more customized indoor temperatures and reducing the energy waste from heating or cooling rooms that aren’t used.
+The air handlers in a ductless system are connected to as many as eight indoor units, making it possible to have multiple temperature zones within one home.
+This gives you the freedom to set the ideal temperature in each room, allowing more personalized indoor temperatures and reducing the energy consumption from heating or cooling rooms that aren’t used.

-Mini-split systems with ductless ducts are a great option for a variety of scenarios, including basement workshops, home offices and master bedrooms.
-They are more flexible than window mounted air conditioners and offer the best comfort, energy efficiency and flexibility.
-Contact Lee’s Air, Plumbing & Heating in California to arrange a warranty-backed installation of ductless AC.
+Mini-split systems that are ductless are a great choice for a variety of situations that include basement workshops, home offices and master bedrooms.
+They’re more adaptable than window-mounted air conditioners, and they offer the best comfort energy efficiency, comfort, and the ability to customize.
+If you’re looking forward to enjoying these benefits, call Lee’s Air, Plumbing & Heating for a warrantied ductless air conditioner installation in California.

 Versatility

-The fact that ductless mini splits do not require full-home ducting, makes them a great choice for new homes and retrofitting older homes.
-They can also be utilized as the primary heating and cooling system for homes that don’t have ducts, or as a supplement to existing ductwork.
-They can be very flexible and provide comfort throughout the year and allowing you the ability to customize the temperature in every room.
+The fact that mini splits with ductless technology do not require full-home ducting, makes them an ideal choice for home additions or retrofitting older homes.
+They can also be used as a primary heating and cooling system in homes that don’t have ducts, or as a supplement to existing ductwork.
+They are extremely flexible offering all-year-round comfort and allowing you the ability to alter temperature in individual rooms.

-A ductless system is made up of an outdoor compressor/condenser that chills or heats air and an indoor evaporator, which is connected to the power source and refrigerant.
-The indoor unit is set up in a wall, or in a hidden space like an attic.
-Because they are compact and small they can be put in without causing much disturbance to your business or home.
+A ductless system is made up of an outdoor compressor/condenser that chills or heats air and an indoor evaporator, which is connected by power and refrigerant.
+The indoor unit can either be mounted on a wall, or in a concealed space, such as an attic.
+They are compact and small and can be easily installed in your home or office.

-Another advantage of ductless systems is that they consume less energy than conventional HVAC systems, because they don’t have to push as many air through ductwork to be able to reach multiple zones within the home.
+The fact that ductless systems consume less energy than traditional HVAC systems is an additional benefit.
+They don’t need to move more air through ductwork to get into multiple areas of your home.
 This can translate to savings on your energy bills.

 Explore More